-The job of the football coordinator is to call the plays for their specific unit based on the gameplan the head coach has provided to them and the players.
+The job of the football coordinator is to call the plays for their specific unit based on the game plan the head coach has provided to them and the players.
 Usually, the head coach will have the final say on any play call however sometimes, coordinators make the play calls instead of the head coach.
 This is because the coordinator may be more informed on one side of the ball than the head coach.
 For example, a defensive-minded head coach will call the plays for the defense while his offensive coordinator handles the plays on offense.
-In the NFL, Bill Belichick is known as a defensive-minded coach while his offensive coordinator Josh McDaniels is much more offensive-minded.
+In the NFL, Bill Belichick is known as a defensive-minded coach, while his former offensive coordinator Josh McDaniels was known as a much more offensive-minded coach.

 The football captain communicates orders from the coordinators to his fellow players.
 For the offense, the captain is typically the quarterback while on defense it can differ for every team.
 Linebacker is a position that is typically named a captain because they have roles all over the field defensively.

 In many cases, great coordinators will be offered head coaching positions.
 Many forget that one of the greatest head coaches in NFL history, if not the greatest, Bill Belichick, was the defensive coordinator for the New York Giants from 1985-1990.
 Belichick would go on to win Super Bowl XXI as well as XXV before becoming coach of the New England Patriots and going on to win six more titles.